-Make it accessible Add a challenge Work in groups so that individuals can support one another.
-Some children could control the app while others plan the movement.
-Give pre-made prompt cards for the programming of shapes that children can combine for their masterpiece.
+- Work in groups so that individuals can support one another.
+Some children could control the app while others plan the movement. - Give pre-made prompt cards for the programming of shapes that children can combine for their masterpiece.

 Children may wish to extend their programming to include more complex programs for patterns and shapes.